Make money from your home: renting out your spare room

 - Quite simply, renting out your spare room means you can make money from your home, letting you supplement your main income, helping you manage bills and meet other expenses

 - It’s such a good idea that even the government is encouraging more people to do it.
-In the 2016 Budget they announced that under their Rent a Room scheme, you will be able to earn up to £7,500 tax free earnings a year (up from £4,250) for renting out a furnished spare room.
+With the Rent a Room scheme, you will be able to earn up to £7,500 tax free earnings a year (up from £4,250) for renting out a furnished spare room.

 - If your annual income is below £7,500 and you don’t currently fill in a tax return, the exemption is automatic.
 If the amount you earn is above you need to make HMRC aware